OpenNMT/OpenNMT-tf/docs/tokenization.md

 ## Notes

 * As of now, tokenizers are not part of the exported graph.
 * Predictions saved during inference or evaluation are detokenized.
-Consider using the "BLEU-detok" external evaluator that applies a simple word level tokenization before computing the BLEU score.
+Consider using the "BLEU-detok" external evaluator that calls `multi-bleu-detok.perl` instead of `multi-bleu.perl`.